zijianzhang/CARLA_INVS/README.md

      pip install -r requirement.txt
      ```
 ## Start
-run the following script in shell to look for vehicles spawn points.
-Like Fig.1
+run the following script in shell to look for vehicles spawn points as Fig.1.
 ```
 python Scenario.py spawn
 ```